-Within the framework of the school Development Plan as approved by the Governing Board, the Headteacher has overall executive responsibility for the school's activities including financial activities.
+Within the framework of the School Improvement Plan as approved by the Board of Trustees, the Headteacher has overall executive responsibility for the school's activities including financial activities.
 Much of the financial responsibility has been delegated to the Business Manager and Deputy Business Manager but the Headteacher still retains responsibility for:

-- Acting as Accounting Officer for the Academy - approving new staff appointments in line with the school's Development Plan except for any leadership team posts which the Governing Board have agreed should be approved by them; - authorising contracts as per the scheme of delegation in conjunction with the Business Manager; and - signing cheques and authorising BACS payments in conjunction with the Business Manager or other authorised signatory
+- Acting as Accounting Officer for the Academy; - Approving new staff appointments in line with the school's Improvement Plan except for any leadership team posts which the Board of Trustees have agreed should be approved by them; - Authorising contracts as per the scheme of delegation in conjunction with the Business Manager; and - Authorising BACS payments in conjunction with the Business Manager or other authorised signatory.